Sandwich High School: Athletics

 One of the most famous hockey events of the year is known as the Canal Cup.
 The Canal Cup is a yearly game with the Sandwich Blue Knights against Bourne's Canal men.

+In 2023, Sandwich was accepted into the South Shore League after several years in the Cape & Islands League and Atlantic Coast League.
+With the move, Sandwich became the second Cape Cod team to become a member of the League, joining neighboring rival Mashpee.